 - 1 teaspoon salt

 - Preheat broiler.

 - Slice stem off poblano and cut pepper in half.
-Remove seeds.
-Flatten pepper halves on baking sheet and broil for 10-15 minutes or until charred.
-Remove from oven and place in a ziploc plastic bag for 15 minutes.
-Remove and discard charred skin from peppers.
-Dice poblano pepper flesh and place in a mixing bowl.
+Remove seeds and membranes.
+Flatten pepper halves on baking sheet lined with foil and broil for 5-10 minutes or until charred.
+Remove from oven and wrap in foil from pan for at least 10 minutes.
+Carefully unwrap foil and use fingers to slide charred skin off pepper halves.
+Dice poblano pepper flesh and place in a mixing bowl.1 large poblano pepper